Dan Marino: Final season and retirement

 The Dolphins opened the 1999 season on September 13 at the defending Super Bowl champions Denver Broncos on Monday Night Football.
 Marino threw for 215 yards and two touchdowns in the Dolphins' 38–21 victory.
 For that performance, Marino earned AFC Offensive Player of the Week honors.
 Marino earned that honor again on October 10 as he threw for 393 yards and two touchdowns in a thrilling 34–31 comeback victory over the Indianapolis Colts.
-Then on October 17 versus the New England Patriots, Marino became the first quarterback in NFL history to throw for 60,000 career passing yards.
+On October 17 against the New England Patriots, Marino became the first quarterback in NFL history to throw for 60,000 career passing yards.
+He missed the next five games to a shoulder injury before returning in week 12.
+In the 1999 season, he appeared in 11 games and finished with 2,448 passing yards, 12 touchdowns, and 17 interceptions.

-Marino's final win was his first playoff road win and his 36th comeback win, as the Dolphins defeated the Seattle Seahawks 20–17 on January 9, 2000, in the final football game ever in the Seattle Kingdome.
-In the next round (January 16), also on the road, Marino and the Dolphins lost 62–7 to the Jacksonville Jaguars.
+Marino's final win was his first playoff road win and his 36th comeback win, as the Dolphins defeated the Seattle Seahawks 20–17 in the Wild Card Round on January 9, 2000, in the final football game ever in the Seattle Kingdome.
+In the Divisional Round (January 16), also on the road, Marino and the Dolphins lost 62–7 to the Jacksonville Jaguars.
 The Dolphins' 55-point margin of loss was the worst in the AFC playoffs' history.
 Marino was replaced by backup Damon Huard after playing one series in the second half.
-However, he did end the first half on a high note, leading the Dolphins on an 80-yard scoring drive and throwing a 20-yard touchdown pass to receiver Oronde Gadsden with 20 seconds remaining.
+However, he did end the first half on a high note, leading the Dolphins on an 80-yard scoring drive and throwing a 20-yard touchdown pass to receiver Oronde Gadsden with one second remaining in the half.
 The Jacksonville game marked the end of Jimmy Johnson's coaching career; Johnson announced his retirement the next day.

 Before the 2000 season, Marino decided to retire, after declining offers from Minnesota, Tampa Bay, and his hometown of Pittsburgh when the Dolphins declined his option on his contract.
 Marino later admitted that he seriously considered the offer from the Vikings, but that he turned it down not because of his arm, but because he was not sure that his legs could take another season.
 He also appreciated the fact that unlike many of his contemporaries, he got to play his entire career with one team.